Our Therapists

 Accordion Content

-Scott Hammontree is the Executive Director of Carolina Center for Counseling & Clinical Services, Inc. He has spent his entire career helping children, individuals, couples, and families lead more fulfilling lives.
-Scott has published and presented papers at national conferences in areas such as: treatment for emotionally handicapped children, anger management, conflict resolution, depression, and problem solving.
+Dr. Scott Hammontree (https://drhammontree.com/) is the Founder and Executive Director of Carolina Center for Counseling & Clinical Services, Inc. (https://carolinacenter.org/).
+He has been a clinical counselor, administrator, business consultant/coach, and clinician training supervisor for over 30 years.
+Dr. Scott has spent his entire career helping children, teens, adults, couples, and families lead more fulfilling and happier lives.
+He has trained numerous mental health professionals to be better and more effective therapists.
+He has consulted and coached many business owners to be more productive and more profitable.
+Dr. Scott has published and presented papers at national conferences in areas such as: treatment for children, anger management, conflict resolution, depression, and problem solving.
 He is one of the area’s leading experts in intensive family, marital, and pediatric interventions.

 Abby C. Brody